fbaube/trellous/menifasto.md

 But there are some interesting ideas "out there".
 One is `RelFS`, and another is `muiltitrees`.

-So let's say: `Tree + RelFS + Multitree ~= Trellis`
+So let's say: `Tree + RelFS + Multitree => Trellis => _trellous_`

-... _(and interestingly enough, a trellis is what a multitree can resemble)_
+_(... and interestingly enough, a trellis is what a multitree can resemble)_

 # About Multitrees

-Trees form the basis of filesystems, and no other data structure has achieved the same univeral acceptance.
+Trees form the basis of filesystems - and XML too - and no similar data structure has achieved the same univeral everyday acceptance.
 (Note that hard links and soft links are just window dressing.)

-They are directed acyclic graphs (DAGs), with a single root, and directed "downward" parent-to-children.
+A tree is a directed acyclic graph (DAG), with a single root, and directed "downward" parent-to-children.

-"Regular" trees can be rendered quite easily, like so:
+An advantage of their simplicity is that a "regular" tree can be rendered quite easily, like so:

 ```
 ~/trellous >> tree
 .